apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dataset_index.md

 The following example creates an open btree index called gbSendTimeIdx on the (non-predeclared) sendTime field of the GleambookMessages dataset having datetime type.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the sendTime field.
+The index is enforced so that records that do not have the "sendTime" field or have a mismatched type on the field cannot be inserted into the dataset.

 #### Example